 Family is one of the most unifying institutions that humans have imagined.
 Today, for too many of us, it has become a source of conflict and division.
 On the contrary, our society is in great need of recovering the strength of a strong family fabric, to enable it to face the enormous challenges ahead.
-Let's give back to the family all this strength that has already made it such a valuable tool for forging our cultural identity.
+Let's give back to the family all this strength that has already made it such a valuable tool to provide our weel-being to forge our cultural identity.

 With the matrilocal and matrilineal family, matriarchy offers us a proven model that will give back to our families a determining role in the individual development of its members, in the stability and sustainability of our economic and social organization, as well as with the return to a harmonious relationship with our environment.
 It's time to put the family back at the center of our lives.